darktable-org/dtdocs/content/special-topics/mem-performance.md

 ### Ansel resources

-The "Ansel resources" preference (in [preferences > processing > cpu/gpu/memory](../preferences-settings/processing.md#cpu--gpu--memory)) allows you to choose between four different approaches to allocating your system's resources to Ansel.
+The "Ansel resources" preference (in [Preferences > Processing > CPU, GPU, Memory](../preferences-settings/processing.md#cpu--gpu--memory)) allows you to choose between four different approaches to allocating your system's resources to Ansel.
 Each of these options controls multiple individual parameters, which are defined independently in `$HOME/.config/Ansel/Anselrc`.
 You can amend any of these directly within your Anselrc file to tweak values for your selected resource level, though you cannot add your own custom resource level to the preferences drop-down.

 Each of the four "Ansel resources" options are defined as follows: